 - We've learned to dice up the resultant strings and finally

 So you see?
-Perhaps your boss knew something after all when they were asking you if you knew how to slice and dice data... juuuuuust kidding.
+Perhaps your boss knew something after all when they asked you if you knew how to slice and dice data... juuuuuust kidding.

-Now that you have a basic fund of knowledge (and if you don't I implore you to read the rest of the Adventures in Excel series), the next few lessons are going to go into some of the crazier stuff that I've personally been asked to do (which my other friends on this blog could do in 5 minutes using something other than Excel) and you'll learn to start a fire with some flint and a bunch of sticks.
+Now that you have a basic fund of knowledge (and if you don't I implore you to read the rest of the Adventures in Excel series), the next few lessons are going to go into some of the crazier stuff that I've personally been asked to do (which my other friends on this blog could do in 5 minutes using something other than Excel).
+You'll learn to start a fire with some flint and a bunch of sticks.